 Lastly, Act 81 provides for an additional year of safekeeping for the following class of licensees that was in safekeeping during the proclamation of the 2020 disaster emergency related to the pandemic: club, catering club, restaurant, eating place retail dispenser, hotel, importing distributor, and distributor.
 A licensee in one of those classes cannot be subject to a renewal, validation, or safekeeping fee that would be due during the additional year.
 But the licensee must file a renewal or validation that does come due.
 The additional year of safekeeping commences on the renewal or validation date of a license that occurs after Dec.
 31, 2021.
 This means any extension of the safekeeping period due before Dec.
 31, 2021, must be paid, but that license would qualify for the one-year extension from 2022 to 2023.

 The novel coronavirus has forced many businesses to change the way they operate, so it is gratifying to see the Pennsylvania Legislature create more flexibility in the Pennsylvania Liquor Code, one of the more confusing and rigid sets of laws in the United States.

-For information about national and state liquor law matters or general manufacturing and distribution advice, please contact our Liquor Law, Licensing, Manufacturing, and Distribution Practice Group: Liquor Law Department Chair Theodore J. Zeller III, Esquire (firstname.lastname@example.org); David C. Berger, Esquire (email@example.com) for Pennsylvania and New Jersey retail and manufacturing licensing; Brandon J. Lee, Esquire (firstname.lastname@example.org) for general Pennsylvania liquor license advice; or contact our offices at 610-391-1800.
-Anthony M. Brichta, Esquire (email@example.com) for Federal manufacturing, distribution, formula, and labelling issues.
+For information about national and state liquor law matters or general manufacturing and distribution advice, please contact our Liquor Law, Licensing, Manufacturing, and Distribution Practice Group: Liquor Law Department Chair Theodore J. Zeller III, Esquire (firstname.lastname@example.org); David C. Berger, Esquire (email@example.com) for Pennsylvania and New Jersey retail and manufacturing licensing; Anthony M. Brichta, Esquire (firstname.lastname@example.org) for Federal manufacturing, distribution, formula, and labeling issues; or contact our offices at 610-391-1800..